James Blue Charged In Crash That Killed Mack Motzko, Sam Schuneman

 MINNEAPOLIS (WCCO) — The driver in a crash that killed two young men, including the son of Gophers’ men’s hockey coach Bob Motzko, now faces charges.

-Fifty-one-year-old James Blue of Orono is charged with four counts of criminal vehicular homicide, according to court documents filed in Hennepin County Monday.READ MORE: 21 Cars Stolen In Woodbury Since Late Last Month
+Fifty-one-year-old James Blue of Orono is charged with four counts of criminal vehicular homicide, according to court documents filed in Hennepin County Monday.READ MORE: 2 In Custody After Shooting In Duluth Injures 1

 According to a criminal complaint, Orono police officers responded to a crash on the 3100 block of North Shore Drive just before 11:30 p.m.